MIR is located at 1890 Orange Avenue, Redlands, CA 92373.

 The school is built in a village style consisting of one main building on our south campus, and three smaller buildings on the north, connected by a pedestrian bridge.
 This setting encourages a sense of community and belonging for the students.

 The campus is situated in the middle of a 12-acre grapefruit grove, divided east to west by the Morrey Arroyo.
 This environment is an important extension of the classroom.
-It provides beauty, safety, learning opportunities, and physical development for the students, as well as fosters respect and appreciation of the natural world.
+It provides beauty, safety, learning opportunities, and physical development for the students, and fosters respect and appreciation of the natural world.

 The campus is graced with gardens, play areas, a labyrinth, walkways, benches, and picnic tables, and a large soccer field and play court (basketball, volleyball).